gavinlaking/vedeu/docs/events.md

 System events generally control the internal state of Vedeu with respects to your application.
 They are soft-namespaced using underscores.

-### `:_cleanup_`

-This event is fired by Vedeu when `:_exit_` is triggered.
-You can hook into this to perform a special action before the application terminates.
-Saving the user's work, session or preferences might be popular here.

 ### `:_clear_`

 Clears the whole terminal space.